-4. VIMPAT is a federally controlled substance (C-V) because it can be abused or lead to drug dependence.
+4. VIMPAT is a federally controlled substance (CV) because it can be abused or lead to drug dependence.
 Keep your VIMPAT in a safe place, to protect it from theft.
 Never give your VIMPAT to anyone else, because it may harm them.
 Selling or giving away this medicine is against the law.

 What should I tell my healthcare provider before taking VIMPAT?

 Before you take VIMPAT, tell your healthcare provider about all of your medical conditions, including if you: